samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 When you form a telepathic bond with a creature using your Awakened Mind, you can force that creature to make a Wisdom saving throw against your spell save DC.
 On a failed save, the creature has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls against you, and you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls against that creature for the duration of the bond.

-Once you use this feature, you can’t use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Pact Magic spell slot (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Pact Magic spell slot (no action required) to restore your use of it.

 #### Level 10: Eldritch Hex